 The inclusion of vehicles has far-reaching ramifications across the Starter Kit rule set.
 Indeed, vehicles are largely to explain why the ASLSK3 rule booklet runs to 28 pages.
 I have gone to considerable length to explain a cross section of the material introduced in ASLSK3.
 There is much that I have not mentioned.
 Nonetheless, it should be apparent that the third Starter Kit has pushed the series beyond what most wargamers would consider beginner level.
 Those who relish the ASLSK experience will be thrilled by the level of detail that the third Kit brings to the game table.
 Others less so.

 I expected the Starter Kit series to conclude here.
 But I was wrong.
 Still, I could never guessed have what would emerge after the tank dust had settled.
-My next post will take a look at an oddball ASLSK publication that appeared two years later.
+My next post takes a look at an oddball ASLSK publication that appeared two years later.

 1. I have stuck with the ASLSK capitalization convention for “Brush.”
 However, even this is not consistent, as the description—lifted from the ASLSK rule set—in the brush graphic above demonstrates.
 The exception to the general rule that Brush is always “in season” is during a scenario involving Deep Snow, which transforms Brush into Open Ground.
 Interestingly, one ASLSK scenario does feature this Environmental Condition (EC), but the scenario is played on a board that has no Brush terrain.